-At present, the common tooth types mainly include triangle, trapezoid, sawtooth and rectangle.
+Currently, the commonly used tooth types mainly include triangle, trapezoid, sawtooth, and rectangle.

-Triangle thread is mainly used for connection, and the other three tooth patterns are used for power transmission.
+The triangle thread is mainly used for connection, while the other three tooth patterns are used for power transmission.

 Fig. 4 Comparison of four common thread types

-Triangle thread is mainly composed of ordinary thread code m and pipe thread code G.
+The triangle thread consists of two main types of threads: ordinary thread code M and pipe thread code G.

-The trapezoidal thread code is Tr, which is used for the power transmission of various machine tool lead screws.
+The trapezoidal thread with code Tr is utilized for power transmission in various machine tool lead screws.

-The serrated thread of code B can only transmit power in one direction.
+The serrated thread with code B is capable of transmitting power in only one direction.

-Fig. 5 shows the classification of threads by use and tooth type.
+Figure 5 displays the classification of threads according to their use and tooth type.

 Fig. 5 Classification of threads

-It is an imaginary cylinder diameter whose tooth width on the pitch line is consistent with the adjacent tooth width.
+The pitch diameter is a crucial parameter for achieving thread fit and strength.
+It is the diameter of an imaginary cylinder whose tooth width on the pitch line is equal to the adjacent tooth width.

 Fig. 6 large, medium and small diameter of external thread and internal thread